Two employees talking with each other at a desk in an office.

-Before deciding how to lighten your HR load, learn what a professional employer organization (PEO) is, how it works and the advantages and risks of partnering with one. — Getty Images/ sanjeri
+Before deciding how to lighten your HR load, learn what a professional employer organization (PEO) is, how it works, and the advantages and risks of partnering with one. — Getty Images/ Catherine Falls Commercial

 The world of human resources (HR) is constantly changing.
-For your small business to stay in compliance, your HR team must stay on top of changes to local, state and federal laws.
-A professional employer organization (PEO) is one option for outsourcing your HR tasks.
+For your small business to stay compliant, your HR team must stay on top of local, state, and federal laws.
+A professional employer organization (PEO) is one option for outsourcing your HR tasks, offering a potential relief from the constant HR management pressure.

 A PEO oversees most HR functions, including employee risk management and benefits administration; however, partnering with a PEO involves participating in a co-employment relationship.